Maple Leafs beat Sabres 4-2, close in on playoff spot

 BUFFALO, N.Y.
+(AP) -- Auston Matthews' record-setting rookie season has the Toronto Maple Leafs on the verge of returning to the playoffs.

-(AP) -- Auston Matthews scored his 39th goal to set the record for most by an American-born rookie and the Toronto Maple Leafs beat the Buffalo Sabres 4-2 on Monday night to move closer to clinching their second playoff berth in 12 seasons.
+Matthews scored his 39th goal to set the record for most by an American-born rookie and the Maple Leafs beat the Buffalo Sabres 4-2 on Monday night to move closer to clinching their second postseason berth in 12 years.

+The NHL's top rookie scorer downplayed his achievement after Toronto closed out a three-game road trip with its fourth straight win.

+''I play with some pretty great players, so a lot of credit to them,'' Matthews said. ''But I think the most important part is that, as a team, we have been getting better each game, each segment, so we are in a good spot right now and just need to continue to play well.''

+Maple Leafs coach Mike Babcock said team success matters more to Matthews than breaking records.

+''He's a mature young man who wants to be great and you are measured in championships in this league,'' Babcock said.

-Nazem Kadri had a goal and an assist, James van Rimedsyk and Leo Komarov also scored, and Frederick Andersen made 18 saves for the Maple Leafs in their fourth straight win.
+Nazem Kadri had a goal and an assist, James van Rimedsyk and Leo Komarov also scored, and Frederick Andersen made 18 saves for the Maple Leafs.

 Jack Eichel and Ryan O'Reilly scored for Buffalo.
 Robin Lehner was pulled after giving up three goals on five shots in the first five minutes, and Anders Nillson stopped 32 of the 33 shots he faced.